yanukadeneth99/EZContract/README.md

 ## What is EZContract?

-EZContract is an easy way to deploy contracts on the blockchain.
+EZContract is an easy way to deploy contracts on the [XRP EVM Sidechain](https://opensource.ripple.com/docs/evm-sidechain/intro-to-evm-sidechain/).
 Instead of writing Solidity Code with Hardhat to deploy, simply fill in the information about your project and just deploy!

 Contracts deployed using EZContract are not stored anywhere nor controlled by us.
 Everything you create, you own completely.
 To be honest, we don't even know what you did after you deployed.